 How is the diagnosis of reflux made?

-For most babies and children, further tests are not needed as your doctor will be able to make the diagnosis by talking to you and examining your baby or child.
+For most babies and children, further tests are not needed as your doctor will be able to make the diagnosis by talking with you and examining your baby or child.
 You may be asked to keep a diary of the amount of fluid and food your baby or child is taking and also how often they are bringing up food.

 Your doctor may refer your baby or child for further tests if they are having more severe symptoms.
 These may include: